GMR-AI/GMR-AI/README.md

 ### Machine Learning - Vision Computing

 1. Find Dataset for Model Training: Locate a suitable dataset for training the model.
-2. Create Custom Dataset: Generate a custom dataset from images taken in Coppelia, including creating ground truth labels for both training and testing.
+2. Create Custom Dataset: Generate a custom dataset from assets taken in Coppelia, including creating ground truth labels for both training and testing.
 3. Train Object Detection Model: Train a specific model for object detection using the dataset found online and test its performance.
 4. Apply Object Detection Model to Coppelia: Implement the object detection model in Coppelia.
 5. Find Dataset for 3D Stereo Reconstruction: Locate a suitable dataset for 3D stereo reconstruction.
-6. Train 3D Model Using Stereo Images: Train a 3D model using stereo images to verify its functionality.
+6. Train 3D Model Using Stereo assets: Train a 3D model using stereo assets to verify its functionality.
 7. Use Coppelia Camera Dataset for 3D Reconstruction: Use the dataset obtained from Coppelia’s cameras to perform 3D reconstruction with the created model.
 8. Send 3D Reconstruction to Mobile Application: Implement a feature to send the 3D reconstruction to the mobile application.
 9. Implement Vision Models on Jetson Nano: Deploy both vision models on the Jetson Nano.